How to Practice Self-Love on Your Recovery Journey

 - Taking care of my mental, spiritual and physical states are essential to my recovery and well-being.

-These tasks are not always easy, but they will be a part of my Valentine’s Day gift to myself.
+These tasks are not always easy, but they are a gift to myself.

 Give yourself a gift this year.
 Reach out for support if you need it and know that you are worth it!
 SouthLight is always here for anyone and everyone.